boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Name

-This allows you to change the `title` for this 100% stacked area chart widget.
+This feature allows you to modify the `title` for the 100% stacked area chart widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/Title.png)

 #### Subtitle

-Allows you to provide the `subtitle` for this spline area chart widget.
+This widget allows you to provide the `subtitle` for the spline area chart.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/Subtitle.png)

 #### Description

-Allows you to provide the `description` about this spline area chart widget.
+This spline area chart widget allows you to provide the `description`.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/description.png)